GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools.md

     - Set the distance to __10km__
     - Check the option to __dissolve__ result
     - Leave the other options as defaults and click Run
+6. Now you have a rough overview over the coverage with health sites for the district of Khartoum

 ````{dropdown} Solution: Create 10km buffer around health centres
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_exercise_buffer_health.mp4"></video>